nihas101/advent-of-code-2023/README.md

 - [eastwood](https://github.com/jonase/eastwood) for linting
 - [lein-auto](https://github.com/weavejester/lein-auto) to automatically run tasks on file changes
 - [eftest](https://github.com/weavejester/eftest) for prettier test output

+# Notice
+Please remember to not include the puzzle input in your repository as noted in the [about page](https://adventofcode.com/about) of the advent of code.

 ## License